MarkGAwad/WalmartMacro/README.md

 The equation is to search by item ID ( get the Array third dimension ) and multiply it with the number of Cartons.

-Added it to the order volume in the loop and then print it in Excel.
+Add it to the order volume in the loop and then print it in Excel Cell"AD".

-Also do the same with Back orders.
+Also do the same with Back orders in a loop.